Note

 You can provision a VM from a list of published images, or from a custom managed image or virtual hard disk (VHD) file uploaded to Azure Blob storage.
 Azure supports running various popular Linux distributions, including Debian, Red Hat Enterprise Linux (RHEL), and Ubuntu.
 For more information, see Azure and Linux.

-Azure offers many different virtual machine sizes.
-For more information, see Sizes for virtual machines in Azure.
-If you're moving an existing workload to Azure, start with the VM size that's the closest match to your on-premises servers.
+Azure provides many different virtual machine sizes.
+If you move an existing workload to Azure, start with the VM size that's the closest match to your on-premises servers.
 Then measure the performance of your actual workload in terms of CPU, memory, and disk input/output operations per second (IOPS), and adjust the size as needed.

 Generally, choose an Azure region that is closest to your internal users or customers.
 Not all VM sizes are available in all regions.
 For more information, see Services by region.
 For a list of the VM sizes available in a specific region, run the following command from the Azure CLI: